STEVE INSKEEP, Host:

 INSKEEP: Mr. Greenspan, thank you very much.

-FASI ZAKA (Columnist and TV Host, Pakistan): It's been incredibly - a sullen feeling for most people. because to most, she was such a larger than life figure, that the thought that she's dead actually hasn't settled in.
+FASI ZAKA: It's been incredibly - a sullen feeling for most people. because to most, she was such a larger than life figure, that the thought that she's dead actually hasn't settled in.
 So, most people are in a state of shock right now and everybody across the whole spectrum of people are deeply saddened by what's happened.